-In Chester-le-Street, a forward-thinking landlord, who owns commercial property throughout the town centre, is engaging CannyInsights.com to work with his retail tenants for 1.5 days each month.
+In Chester-le-Street, Cestrian Estates – a forward-thinking property company, which owns commercial property throughout the town centre – has engaged CannyInsights.com to work with its retail tenants for 1.5 days each month since April 2017.

 The project builds on earlier work conducted in Chester-le-Street in 2014, where we undertook a high-street audit for Chester-le-Street Business Association, recorded uses and vacancy rates, and highlighted priorities for improvement and action – many of which we are now addressing.

-The main focus of activity is Market Hall Shops, a small shopping arcade on the town’s Front Street.
+For Cestrian Estates, the main focus of activity was initially Market Hall Shops, a small shopping arcade on the town’s Front Street.
 When we began working with the landlord, the physical fabric of the Market Hall needed some improvement, but it had started to build up a distinctive and interesting mix of attractive independent retailers.

 However, the Market Hall was suffering from lingering negative perceptions – some dating back to its time, under previous ownership, as InShops – which were holding back investment and having a negative impact on the retailers inside.
-The Market Hall was also almost invisible online, mirroring a lack of digital coverage about Chester-le-Street town centre as a whole that we had highlighted back in 2014.
+The Market Hall was also almost invisible online, mirroring the lack of digital coverage about Chester-le-Street town centre as a whole that we had highlighted back in 2014.

-Our work has included advising the landlord on the most essential and cost-effective improvements to the Market Hall, and occasionally acting as an extra communication channel between the landlord and his tenants.
+With Cestrian Estates, our initial work included advising the landlord on the most essential and cost-effective improvements to the Market Hall, and occasionally acting as an extra communication channel between the landlord and his tenants.

-Importantly, these social media accounts are not just posting updates about the landlord’s own tenants, but are also regularly highlighting other shops, businesses and events in the town.
+Importantly, these social media accounts are not just posting updates about the respective schemes and their own tenants, but are also regularly highlighting other shops, businesses and events in Chester-le-Street.

 This approach recognises that if Chester-le-Street is to thrive, all businesses benefit from working together to build a positive digital footprint, and that the town will be more of a destination if potential visitors can appreciate the full extent of what it offers.

-In turn, all the activity and buzz around the Market Hall is helping to build more positive perceptions of Chester-le-Street as a whole, and encourage lapsed shoppers to give the town another look, and generating an increase in enquiries from potential new occupants.
+In turn, all the activity and buzz around the retailers we work with is building more positive perceptions of Chester-le-Street as a whole, encouraging lapsed and new shoppers to give the town another look, and generating an increase in enquiries from potential new occupants.